symfony/symfony-docs/components/config/caching.rst

     $cachePath = __DIR__.'/cache/appUserMatcher.php';

+    // the second argument indicates whether or not we are in debug mode
     $userMatcherCache = new ConfigCache($cachePath, true);
-    // the second constructor argument indicates whether or not we are in debug mode

     if (!$userMatcherCache->isFresh()) {
         // fill this with an array of 'users.yml' file paths